-A Party conducts a national forest inventory (NFI) based on a set of permanent sample plots, with a predefined sampling design, that regularly provide data, and estimates both the emissions and the area of land-use changes by using information and data collected on the sample plots.
+A Party conducts a national forest inventory based on a set of permanent sample plots, with a predefined sampling design, that regularly provide data, and estimates both emissions and area of land-use changes using information and data collected on the sample plots.

-Requirements: This approach requires that representative permanent sample plots with a predefined sampling design and regular measurement intervals be available.
-Guidance on sampling approaches, including sample size, is provided in Chapter 2 in Volume 1 and Annex 3A.3, Chapter 3 in Volume 4 of the 2006 IPCC Guidelines.
-Measurements should provide data for the parameters of interest, including the disturbance type and year of occurrence, while meeting georeferenced-location requirements that may require ancillary data collection.
+Requirements: This approach requires availability of representative permanent sample plots with a predefined sampling design and regular measurement intervals.
+Guidance on sampling approaches, including sample size is provided in Chapter 2 in Volume 1 and Annex 3A.3, Chapter 3 in Volume 4 of the 2006 IPCC Guidelines.
+Measurements should provide data for the parameters of interest, including disturbance type, year of occurrence, and meet georeferenced location requirements which may require ancillary data collection.

-Estimation method: The annual area affected by a particular type of disturbance is estimated as the product of the fraction of plots affected (calculated as the ratio of sample plots disturbed and the total number of sample plots) and the total geographical area covered by the sample plots (refer to Section 3A.3.5 in Annex 3.A.3, Chapter 3 in Volume 4 of the 2006 IPCC Guidelines).
-The associated total annual emission is estimated by multiplying the area affected and the area-specific, disturbance level- and/or disturbance type-specific emissions (CO2 and non-CO2) per unit area.
-The uncertainty in the area affected by disturbance can be estimated by following standard sampling theory (refer to Chapter 2 in Volume 1 of the 2006 IPCC Guidelines).
+Estimation method: The annual area affected by disturbances of a particular type is estimated as the product of the fraction of plots affected (calculated as the ratio of sample plots disturbed and the total number of sample plots) and the total geographical area covered by the sample plots (refer to Section 3A.3.5 in Annex 3.A.3, Chapter 3 in Volume 4 of the 2006 IPCC Guidelines).
+The associated total annual emission is estimated by multiplying the area affected and the area-specific, disturbance level- and / or disturbance type-specific emissions (CO_2 and non- CO_2) per unit area.
+The uncertainty in the area affected by disturbance can be estimated following standard sampling theory (refer to Chapter 2 in Volume 1 of the 2006 IPCC Guidelines).
 Parties should stratify the affected areas to allow representative sampling based on emission intensities and then generate the average emission accordingly.
-Ancillary data will likely be needed to monitor landuse change and the occurrence of salvage logging.
+Ancillary data are likely to be needed to monitor land-use change and the occurrence of salvage logging.

-Potential challenges: This approach may have a high percentage sampling error associated with rare disturbance events (e.g. hurricanes, volcanic eruptions) that may be under-represented in the existing NFI or other sampling schemes, thus requiring an intensified sampling grid.
-When the regular inventory return interval is not sufficient to assign a year to the disturbance (e.g. for wind-throw), additional field visits or other data/methods may be required.
+Potential challenges: This approach may have a large percentage sampling error associated with rare disturbance events (e.g., hurricanes, volcanic eruptions) that may be under-represented in existing national forest inventory (NFI) or other sampling schemes, and may require the sampling grid be intensified.
+When the regular inventory return interval is not sufficient to assign a year to a disturbance (e.g. for wind-throw), additional field visits or other data/methods may be required.